swirlds-ryan/hedera-docs/tutorials/hello-world/hts-fungible-token.md

 - For fungible tokens (which are analogous to ERC20 tokens), set the token type to `TokenType.FungibleCommon`.
 - Set the token name and token symbol based on your name (or other moniker).
-- Set the decimal property to `2` in order to mimic "cents" on your fungible token.
+- Set the decimal property to `2`.
 - Set the initial supply to 1 million.

 ```js